Personalised business insurance

 - Cyber insurance - Protects your shop from losses sustained through cybercrime, such as hacking of your card payment system.

-- Employers’ liability insurance - Legally required cover for any business which has employees, covering instances such as a shop staff member suing after they are injured while stacking shelves.
+- Employers’ liability insurance - Legally required cover for most businesses which have employees, covering instances such as a shop staff member suing after they are injured while stacking shelves.

 - Buildings, contents and stock cover - Covers your equipment, stock and electronic devices against theft or damage in the event of a break-in, fire or flood at your shop.